Misuse of badges

 Police officers, traffic wardens and parking attendants have the power to inspect badges.
 These people should produce an identity card with a photo on it to prove who they say they are.

-Parking attendants, traffic wardens and the police can remove a blue badge where it is apparent that the badge should have been returned to the local council or has been cancelled, misused or forged.
+Parking attendants, traffic wardens and the police can remove a Blue Badge where it's clear that the badge should have been returned to the local council or has been cancelled, misused or forged.

 If your badge is valid and is removed in error, it will be returned no later than 14 days from confiscation.